 In almost every interview, there are some standard questions you can expect to be asked.
-“How do you manage your time?”, “Where do you see yourself in five years?”, “What has been your biggest challenge?”
+“How do you manage your time?”, “Where do you see yourself in five years?”, “What are your strengths and weaknesses?”

 When I worked as an executive director for a small nonprofit, we ran interviews in a panel format consisting of myself and our two manager-level staff.
-Here are two real-life examples of memorable answers that wowed us—and some tips for upping the "wow factor" in your next interview.
+Here are two real-life examples of memorable answers that wowed us.

 “How do you manage your time and juggle competing priorities?”